-Bishop Phillip Powell is actively involved in a variety of ministries and spiritual endeavors; He is the founder and CEO of The Centre Holistic Development Incorporated, a non-profit corporation developed to address the needs of the whole person.
+Bishop Philip Powell is actively involved in a variety of ministries and spiritual endeavors; He is the founder and CEO of The Centre Holistic Development Incorporated, a non-profit corporation developed to address the needs of the whole person.
 In this capacity he minster’s to and mentors several pastors in local churches and seven pastors in Africa.
 The guiding principal of ministry for Bishop Powell has always been to do ministry over and above the idea of having church as usual.
-As a result any ministry endeavor undertaken by the Centre Church must pass a test for true ministry;
+As a result any ministry endeavor undertaken by The Centre must pass a test for true ministry;

 “ Does what we do in our church have any impact on the community we serve outside the four walls”

 Currently Bishop Powell is working with regional partners to address the joblessness and increase in violent crimes that exist in our community.
 Partners Like COPE, Youth Action Partnership, Young visionaries, IECAAC, and Time For Change, and the development of Behavioral Health, are just a few of the many agencies that are available to our ministry as a result of Bishop Powell’s leadership.

 Bishop Powell also has a heart for international ministry; over the years he has made six trips to Africa to spread the Gospel, help build schools, provide water wells, deliver resources and encourage the people.
 In his role as Bishop/ Pastor of the Centre of Highland, his congregation has also committed to financially aiding and developing resources, assisting local missions efforts and foreign missions.